uriahpissalidis/leetcode_easy/README.md

 -Added a python solution to leetcode #1486 on 11/25/22, XOR Operation in an Array <br>
 -Added a python solution to leetcode #2481 on 11/26/22, Minimum Cuts to Divide a Circle <br>
 -Added a python solution to leetcode #1207 on 11/30/22, Unique Number of Occurrences <br>
+-Added a python solution to leetcode #2485 on 12/04/22, Find the Pivot Integer <br>